 And finally, even some Class A RVs are considered small RVs.
 This comes as a surprise to many, but it’s true.

 We tend to think of a Class A RV as the big daddy of motorhomes.
-But despite the fact that they’re larger and taller than many RVs, (see our post asking “How tall is a Class A motorhome?” for more info), there’s a wide variation in the sizes of Class A rigs available on the market today.
-This is because there are many travelers who want all of the amenities offered by a Class A RV, without the largest footprint and typical fuel consumption of a Class A motorhome.
+But despite the fact that they’re larger and taller than many RVs (see our post asking “How tall is a Class A motorhome?” for more info), there’s a wide variation in the sizes of Class A rigs available on the market today.
+This is because many travelers want all the amenities of a Class A RV without the largest footprint and typical fuel consumption of a Class A motorhome.

 Newmar’s New Aire is considered a small Class A RV.
 It has all the benefits, luxuries, and amenities of larger Class As but in a smaller footprint.
 (Photo credit: Newmar Corp)